chrif/docker-vsftpd/README.md

 ----

 The main enhancement over fauria is the easy of user in supporting multiuser environments.
 This image loads a local directory which allows you to specify users in a config-file based approach.
-Place a file called `user` in a directory of your choosing and execute the following to load the config into the image:
+Place a file called `users` in a directory of your choosing and execute the following to load the config into the image:

 ```